Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 AP Exam Score for College Credit

-A high score on the AP exam for the higher level AP courses (AP Calculus BC, AP Physics C) often allows students to skip the first course in college.
-Engineering colleges may be more strict than less technical programs when it comes to accepting AP exam grades for course credit.
+A high score on the AP exam for the higher-level AP courses (AP Calculus BC, AP Physics C) often allows students to skip the first course in college.
+But that might not be the best plan!

-Only a student with a firm grasp on the course should use the AP credit to skip a college course if pursuing engineering.
 Starting out an already tough education in an even more difficult math course than their peers often means that student starts out college with a failing grade.
-So even if you do great on the AP exam consider retaking the course in college for an easy A your first semester.
+So even if you do great on the AP exam consider retaking the course in college for an easy A in your first semester.

 That doesn't mean that taking the AP exams doesn't have value for an aspiring engineering student!
 Just studying for the AP exam and learning to solve problems in the ways required by the scoring guidelines prepares students for college coursework.